swenson/ttyrec2gif/README.md

 ## Mac Screensaver

-You can use the included [gif-screensaver.qtz](gif-screensaver.qtz) to use these animated GIFs as a screensaver for Macs (written in Quartz Composer).
+You can use the included [gif-screensaver.qtz](gif-screensaver.qtz) to use these animated GIFs as a screensaver for Macs (written in Quartz Composer), or download the prepackaged [Nethack Screensaver](nethack-screensaver.zip) with some GIFs preloaded.

 ## Note
 There appear to be occasional screen artifacts.